bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 <p>&nbsp;</p>

-* Including business developers in your design process is also very beneficial, but is a topic for another time.

-<p>&nbsp;</p>

 These are five different topics that we have learned a lot about during our first four months as UX-designers.
 Had we known this before, starting our careers might have been a tad easier.
 But what’s life without a challenge, eh?

+<p>&nbsp;</p>

+\* We also believe that including business developers in your design process is highly valuable, but that's a topic for another time.